ARMmbed/mbed-os-example-pelion/TARGET_CYTFM_064B0S2_4343W/README.md

 **To update the example application:**

-1. Install manifest-tool v2.0 or higher:

-    ```
-    pip install --upgrade manifest-tool
-    ```
-    The Cypress update flow requires the newest version of the manifest-tool.

-1. Initialize the environment:

-    ```
-    manifest-dev-tool init --force -a [access key from Device Management Portal]
-    ```
-    For information about access keys, please see [Application access keys](https://www.pelion.com/docs/device-management/latest/user-account/application-access-keys.html).

 1. Update the firmware version in the `cytfm_pelion_policy.json` file:

     1. Go to `"id": 16` in the file.